|

 through fraud and rogue behavior were staggering, overshadowing losses

+of many natural disasters!
 The meltdown of September 2008 - as it is known in these times, the

 global financial and economic crisis arising from the collapse of the US